A Unit-linked Non-Participating Individual Life Savings Insurance Plan

 In a regular premium Unit Linked Insurance Plan, you need to pay the premiums periodically and regularly over the policy term.
 You can make your payments on a monthly, quarterly, semi-annual or annual basis as per the product features.

 Death benefits are paid out to the nominee of the insured person in case of the latter’s demise during the policy term.
-Unit Linked Insurance Plans can also be classified into the following different types based on the death benefits offered.
+Unit Linked Insurance Plans can also be classified into the following types based on the death benefits offered.

 Under this type of ULIP policy, the nominee receives the higher of the following two sums as the death benefits as per the terms & conditions of the policy: